 As we countdown to the opening of our fantastic new school, we would like to ensure that the transition is as smooth and seamless as possible for you and your child.

-Our experienced staff will work together to ensure that your children continue to have a genuine love of learning, in a stimulating environment through activities that will encourage their curiosity and interest.
-Our pre-preparatory school will enable a seamless transition to Wakefield Girls’ High School and QEGS.
+We have every confidence that this next exciting step in the Foundation’s history will absolutely enrich our youngest children, preparing them for their future life.
+We will be retaining our small classes and enabling individualised attention for our boys and girls who all learn in different ways.
+Our experienced staff will work together to ensure that your children continue to have a genuine love of learning, in a stimulating environment through activities that will encourage their curiosity and interest and ultimately will enable a seamless transition to Wakefield Girls’ High School and QEGS.

 All of our staff are experienced practitioners in Early Years Foundation Stage or Key Stage 1.
 As soon as we have the class and staffing plans in place we will let you know who will be teaching your child.